Rosacea and Alcohol Consumption: Does Drinking Cause Rosacea? - Gladskin

 Ordering Your Alcohol on the Rocks

-Just like drinking chilled water may help cool off your body and keep rosacea at bay, ordering your alcohol on the rocks may help minimize symptoms in the same way.
+Just like drinking chilled water may help cool off your body and keep flares to a minimum, ordering your alcohol on the rocks may help minimize symptoms.
 Chilled beverages create less blood vessel dilation, even compared to room-temperature drinks.

-For Those with Rosacea, Moderation Is the Key
+For Those with Facial Redness, Moderation Is the Key

 Source: